Ross Elliott Surveying

 Buying a property is usually the biggest investment that many people make.
 However, it can also be stressful, particularly if it’s your first time going through the process.
 One concern relates to the condition of the property that you are planning to purchase.

 A building survey will ensure that any problems you may be worried about are highlighted beforehand.
 A report can also be reassuring and give you peace of mind.
-It will enable you to obtain any significant repair costs upfront.
+It will enable you to obtain any significant repair costs up front.
 It can also help plan future repairs and maintenance works.
 Also, it’s important to have an unbiased opinion on the property.

 Why use me?